AtamerErkal/VANGUARD_Project/README.md

 - Update documentation
 - Ensure all tests pass before submitting

+## 🤖 Development Notes

+This project was developed with assistance from AI tools (Claude/ChatGPT) for:
+- Code structure and architecture design
+- Implementation of specific features
+- Documentation and README creation

+**My contributions include:**
+- Project concept and requirements definition
+- Model training and hyperparameter tuning
+- Integration and deployment decisions
+- Testing, debugging, and performance optimization
+- Medical research and domain knowledge integration

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.